Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The present moment dies every moment to become the past , is reborn every moment into the future.
-All experience is now.
-Now never ends."
+> "People seldom do what they believe in.
+They do what is convenient, then repent."
-> — **Deepak Chopra**
+> — **Bob Dylan**

 ---